 16. The Vigeland Park

-Mentioned earlier as part of Frogner Park, the Vigeland Installation in Oslo Norway displays the most extensive collection of sculptures by Gustav Vigeland.
-It is an ideal destination to have a wonderful travel experience.
+Mentioned earlier as part of Frogner Park, the Vigeland Installation in Oslo, Norway, displays the most extensive collection of sculptures by Gustav Vigeland.
+It is an ideal destination to have an excellent travel experience.

-The park spreads out over more than 100 acres on the outskirts of Oslo and is open to visitors from 10 am until sunset.
+The park spreads over 100 acres on the outskirts of Oslo and is open to visitors from 10 am until sunset.

-The park contains 212 bronze plaques and granite reliefs, 202 cast iron gates, 163 low-relief stone figures, 84 large statues, 32 decorative fountains, 8 bridges, and a number of other smaller sculptures – all made by Vigeland.
+The park contains 212 bronze plaques and granite reliefs, 202 cast iron gates, 163 low-relief stone figures, 84 giant statues, 32 decorative fountains, eight bridges, and several other miniature sculptures made by Vigeland.

 The nearby Oslo Museum also includes many art galleries that display Gustav Vigeland’s work in paintings and drawings.